 Where to find them?
 El Jarocho Taco Stand sets up Colorado Blvd, Historic Route 66, almost every night of the week.
 Right across from the Guitar Center in Pasadena.

 When are they open?
 They start setting up around 5 pm until sold out.

 Where can you go for a delicious and filling breakfast or brunch in Pasadena?
 Check out these fantastic restaurants that serve pancakes, chicken & waffles (with brunch cocktails!), and savory items such as eggs benedict.

 3. Pepe’s Red Tacos

 Pepe’s Red Tacos is a Pasadena food truck serving some of the best beef birria tacos around.
-We used to pass by their red truck all the time and say, “we need to try that”.
+We always pass by their red truck and say, “we need to try that.”
 And we have… many times already.

-We love when we approach the truck and find older Mexican ladies running it.
+We love approaching the truck and finding older Mexican ladies running it.
 Abuelitas always knows what’s good.
 Oh, how I miss my abuela’s delicious foods.

 All of their red tacos are served with a rich side of consomé so you can dip your tacos into it before every bite.
 The consomé just brings the tacos to another level.

 The bone marrow taco is not something you see at other taco trucks.
 It’s an item you’ll want to order at least to try once.
 Scrape the marrow out of the bone and top your taco with it.
 Then dip it all into the consomé.
 You’ll fall in love right away.